LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaEbean.md

 In this example, we have access to two Ebean servers - each one using its own database.

+> For more information about Ebean, see the [[Ebean documentation | http://www.avaje.org/ebean/documentation.html]].

 ## Using the play.db.ebean.Model superclass

 Play 2.0 defines a convenient superclass for your Ebean model classes.
 Here is a typical Ebean class mapped in Play 2.0: